Day 1: Tokyo

 - Discover how to make it all yourself with a lesson from a sushi chef and then sample your produce.

-- Head over to the sumo district- you may well have the chance to see the wrestlers train (or ride bikes!).
+- Head over to the sumo district- you might have the chance to see the wrestlers train!

 - Discover some of the history of Tokyo at the fascinating Edo-Tokyo museum.